NCATS-Tangerine/tkbio/README.md

 	Jarielle Lim (2016)
 	Yinglun "Colin" Qiao (2016)
 	Rudy Kong Tin Lun (2016)
+	Meera Godden (2017)

-The current (2017) effort to extend Knowledge.Bio is in collaboration with the [Lawrence Berkeley Laboratory](http://www.lbl.gov/), San Francisco, CA, USA, care of
+The current (2017) effort to advance Knowledge.Bio is a collaboration with the [Lawrence Berkeley Laboratory](http://www.lbl.gov/), San Francisco, CA, USA, care of

     Dr. Christopher Mungall

-repurposing it as a tool for the [NIH NCATS Translator initiative](https://ncats.nih.gov/translator) with direct funding brokered by NCATS Principal Investigator,
+with the objective of repurposing it as a web client for the [NIH NCATS Translator initiative](https://ncats.nih.gov/translator), with direct funding brokered by NCATS Principal Investigator,

 	Dr. Christopher Chute